Warning Signs of Alzheimer's Disease

-Misplacing items like your house key or your gloves happens to everyone.
+Misplacing items like your house key or your gloves happen to everyone.
 What is different for a person with Alzheimer's is that they will put things in inappropriate places.
 They may place the TV remote in the mailbox or the scissors in the washing machine.

-Changes in Mood and Behaviour
+Changes in Mood and Behavior

 You may feel sad or blue on occasion.
 That is a normal part of life.
 But a person with Alzheimer's may have wild mood swings.
 They may appear calm one minute and furious the next and nothing has happened in between.

 Changes in Personality